apache/lucenenet/CONTRIBUTING.md

 The rest is pretty much under control already

-*If you are more into fixing existing tests:*
+If you are more into Fixing Existing Tests
+---

 * First we want to get all the Core tests green.
 We are about 200 (out of ~2300) short of that.
 Since tests are using randomized testing, failures